East Coast FM: History

-In 2002, The station was renamed from "East Coast Radio" to "East Coast FM" and they moved from its Victorian premises at Prince of Wales Terrace on Quinsboro Road, Bray (where it had been located since 1985) to a state-of-the-art Radio centre complex in Ballywaltrim, Bray.
-The station is located on Killarney Road.
-BLB had operated out of a rooftop office on top of what is now Katie Gallagher's pub on Strand Road in the early 1980s.
+In 2002, the station was renamed from "East Coast Radio" to "East Coast FM" and moved from its Victorian premises at Prince of Wales Terrace on Quinsboro Road, Bray (where it had been located since 1985) to a state-of-the-art radio centre complex in Ballywaltrim, Bray.
+The station is located on Killarney Road in Bray.
+BLB has also operated out of a rooftop office on top of what is now Katie Gallagher's pub on Strand Road in the early 1980s.

 East Coast FM is owned by East Coast Radio Limited.
-Denis O'Brien's Communicorp group, is a former shareholder in the station - it was a shareholder from 1998 to 2008.
-East Coast FM has the largest weekly reach (49%) of any station measured in County Wicklow.
+Denis O'Brien's Communicorp group was a shareholder in the station from 1998 to 2008.
+As of December 2007, Communicorp reportedly holds a 30% share in the station.